|What are the Essential Components of BSFT?

 Successful implementation of BSFT® requires:

-- Counselors certified in Brief Strategic Family Therapy who can intervene in families to improve maladaptive patterns of interactions
+- Therapists certified in Brief Strategic Family Therapy who can intervene in families to improve maladaptive patterns of interactions

-- Facilitators who can identify maladaptive interactions in families that are linked to the youths' behavior problems
+- Therapists who can identify maladaptive interactions in families that are linked to the youths' behavior problems

-- Facilitators who can encourage family members to support and rely on each other, rather than on the facilitator her/himself
+- Therapists who can encourage family members to support and rely on each other, rather than on the facilitator her/himself

 - Identification, recruitment and engagement of families at risk